-Bringing together experts in demography, epidemiology, health equity, and public policy, the discussion will examine the causes of recent declines, including COVID-19, substance use, chronic disease, violence, and social determinants of health.
+Bringing together experts in demography, epidemiology, health equity, and public policy, the discussion will examine the causes of recent shifts in life expectancy, including COVID-19, substance use, chronic disease, violence, and social determinants of health.
 Speakers will explore the variety of ways in which life expectancy statistics can be interpreted for policy making and public communication – not all of which are evidence-based.
 The event will equip policymakers, journalists, and health leaders with a clearer understanding of the data and how it might inform policy and health interventions.

 Agenda